SharePoint/sp-dev-docs/docs/general-development/overview-of-design-manager-in-sharepoint.md

 #### Add snippets

 After you convert your master page and successfully preview it, you are ready to add snippets to the master page.
-A snippet is an HTML representation of a SharePoint component—such as a navigation control or search box or Web Part—that you can add to your master page.
+A snippet is an HTML representation of a SharePoint component—such as a navigation control or search box or web part—that you can add to your master page.
 Adding snippets to your master page is how you quickly build the full range of SharePoint functionality into your master page.
 Adding snippets is basically a three-step process: